 What’s the least sexy thing you can think of right now?
 If we’re talking finance, it’s also one of the most important things.
-Inflation.
+Inflation and hyperinflation.

 Until recently, nobody wanted to talk about it because it sucks.
 Your money secretly disappears.
 What’s worse, is that it happens slowly so there’s no “crash” to talk about afterwards.

 But after all is said and done, inflation is probably my biggest concern moving forward in my investing life.

 - I’m an early retiree, my timelines are super long, and I don’t want to waste all my efforts.
 My investments have to last like 7 decades.
 That’s nuts!

 - I don’t do anything risky or stupid so inflation (and maybe even hyperinflation) is really the only thing that can take me down.

 - I think inflation is going to rise A LOT over the next while.
 And while I’m talking decades – not years – it’s worth paying attention to.

 By the way, I’m not one to put on a sandwich board and yell that the sky is falling!
 Yes, I think it’s going to be bad, and there will be a stock market crash but I do think there’s an escape path.
 It’s the same as everything else – get enough money now so that even your income stops mattering, and then protect that money.
 Boom.
 Done.

 - What is inflation, some myths, and some facts